rage/java-programming/data/part-10/2-interface-comparable.md

 <!-- Täydennä toteuttamaasi ohjelmaa siten, että kirjat järjestetään tulostuksen yhteydessä kohdeiän perusteella.
 Jos kahdella kirjalla on sama kohdeikä, näiden kahden kirjan keskinäinen järjestys saa olla mielivaltainen. -->

-Expand your program so, that the books are sorted based on their age recommendations when they are printed.
+Expand your program so that the books are sorted based on their age recommendations when they are printed.
 If two (or more) books share the same age recommendations the order between them does not matter.

 <!-- <sample-output>